 #4 Toe Presses

-One of the most important and often overlooked parts of the body is the feet.
-You need muscle to keep your feet turned out in your cha cha and to stride through your foxtrot.
+One of the most important and often overlooked parts of the body is your feet.
+You need muscle to keep your feet turned out in your cha cha and to stride thru your foxtrot.

 - Start barefoot, with both feet flat on the floor.
 Use a wall or ballet bar for stability if you need it.